 - If the property is set to true, the VoiceXML interpreter will assume that it is handling sensitive data, and so recognition handling and trace logging will be protected by obfuscating the data. - If the property is set to false (or any other value but True), then the VoiceXML interpreter will assume that it is handling normal data.

-Note: Keep in mind that for recordings to be properly secure during the input of sensitive data, Secure Input needs to be enabled in Interaction Administrator.
+Note: Keep in mind that for recordings to be properly secure during the input of sensitive data, you must Enable Secure Input in Interaction Administrator.